Bluenose Warehou – Hyperoglyphe antarctic

 They are most likely to be taken by anglers fishing over deepwater reefs for groper.
 Indeed many anglers refer to this fish as a blue nose groper to which it is not related at all.
 It also doesn’t grow anywhere near as big.
 A large specimen might reach as much as 30kg but most are around half of that.

-The most noticeable features of Blue Nose Warehou is that it has a blunt snout, forked tail, and is a darkish blue/black colour.
+Notable features of Blue Nose Warehou is that it has a blunt snout, forked tail, and is a darkish blue/black colour.
 The eye is large and it has a single row of teeth in each jaw.
 Blue Nose Warehou feed on crabs, squid, ling and other fish.
 They are ravenous predators often seen in schools on deep-water sounders.

 When hooked their bladders don’t inflate so they float to the surface like groper.
 Instead, they fight hard all the way to the surface.
 They are generally taken by anglers on the same tackle used to land bass and groper.
-Best baits are small squid, barracouta fillets and jack mackerel.
+The best baits are small squid, barracouta fillets and jack mackerel.
 Use large tuna circle long line hooks when fishing in deep water as there is no need to strike the hook.
 These are self-setting with fish almost always being caught in the jaw.

 Like groper, bluenose warehou is a great eating fish.
 They are often caught commercially and sold in the shops as groper.
 The flesh is very similar to groper/hapuka.
 Information about the commercial catch of bluenose in New Zealand at Openseas.org.nz